 We use Concierge, our proprietary customer support AI engine, to respond to members and help resolve their questions.
 The majority of customer and member questions are addressed by outsourced agents.
 The cost associated with our outsourced agents is reported in GAAP cost of revenue, net.
 When customer inquiries reach a complexity or criticality that merits the attention of a full-time employee, it is escalated accordingly.
 These full time Expensify employees do not spend all or even most of their time supporting these customers, but have other responsibilities often including product management and operations.
 We believe that this approach to customer support allows us to stay close to our members and understand unanticipated, real world complexities in our application.
-Due to the employees' mixed roles, we allocate employee costs between customer support and other functions to arrive at a Non-GAAP cost of revenue.
+Due to the employees' mixed roles, to calculate a Non-GAAP gross margin, we allocate employee costs between customer support and other functions to arrive at a Non-GAAP cost of revenue.

+We use Non-GAAP gross margin to understand and evaluate our core business performance.
+We define Non-GAAP gross profit as GAAP revenue less Non-GAAP cost of revenue and Non-GAAP gross margin as Non-GAAP gross profit divided by GAAP revenue.
 Non-GAAP cost of revenue includes allocated proportions of employee compensation, which includes cash and stock-based compensation, based on our estimate of the hours spent by full time employees on customer support.
-After introducing our First Responder tier for Concierge in 2018, our operational efficiency improved through June 2020 as we became more efficient at supporting our customers.
+After introducing Concierge in 2018, our operational efficiency improved through June 2020 as we became more efficient at supporting our customers.
 From June 2020 onwards, we have accurate data on the hours spent by full time employees in Concierge answering customer queries.
 To arrive at Non-GAAP cost of revenue, we start by estimating that all Expensify employees involved in customer support spent all of their workweek on customer support in January 2019, when the system was relatively inefficient.
 From there onwards, we interpolate on a straight-line basis, month over month to reach their recorded percentage of time spent on customer support as of June 2020.
-We consider Non-GAAP cost of revenue to be an important measure because it more accurately reflects the operating costs associated with growing our business than GAAP cost of revenue, net.
-We have relatively few employees compared to our peers of similar revenue size, which requires us to efficiently manage our resource allocation and employee time and focus.
-Non-GAAP cost of revenue is how we track our success in those efforts.